 There are two parts of the quarry.
 Many lot of visitors don’t even realize that you can get to the inside part of this ancient crater.
-If you are part of an organized tour, your guide may likely discourage you from going to the back side of it, as they have an obligation to keep to the tour schedule.
+If you are part of an organized tour, your guide may likely discourage you from going to the backside of it, as they have an obligation to keep to the tour schedule.

 Ahu Tongariki is the highlight of Easter Island.
 After a massive 1960 earthquake and tsunami destroyed whatever left on this lowland landscape, a Japanese crane company TADANO stepped up the challenge with helping out with the restoration.